symfony/symfony-docs/book/forms.rst

 field type.

-For more information see the ":doc:`/cookbook/form/form_collections`" cookbook entry and the :doc:`collection </reference/forms/types/collection>` field type reference.
+For more information see the ":doc:`/cookbook/form/form_collections`" cookbook entry and the :doc:`CollectionType </reference/forms/types/collection>` reference.

 .. index::
    single: Forms; Theming